dapr/docs/daprdocs/content/en/operations/security/mtls.md

 4. Restart your Dapr applications to pick up the latest trust bundle.

 {{% alert title="Potential application downtime with mTLS enabled." color="warning" %}}
-Because the newly generated trust bundle uses a different root password mTLS communication with both the control plane and other applications will fail until the applications have been restarted to reload the new Dapr Trust Bundle.
+Restarts of deployments using service to service invocation using mTLS will fail until the callee service has also been restarted (thereby loading the new Dapr Trust Bundle).
+Additionally, the placement service will not be able to assign new actors (while existing actors remain unaffected) until applications have been restarted to load the new Dapr Trust Bundle.
 {{% /alert %}}

 ```bash